 Colleges should fully mobilize and coordinate various resources to create a harmonious, positive university network public opinion environment and a mainstream public opinion atmosphere, which leading the college students' rational thinking, must always maintain the political consciousness and the general situation consciousness, trying to occupy the ideological heights.

-2. Control the source of public opinion expression.
+2. Control the source of public opinion

 Opening the work WeChat, microblog account, actively occupying the network education new position, building the self-media education platform of the main body interaction in the school, and broaden the channels for the interests of the college students.